 Enrollment: At the beginning of the 2022-2023 school year, enrollment was 265.
 Of the total, 77 are U.S. citizens, 115 are third-country nationals, and 73 are local students.

 Facilities: QSI Astana moved into a new purpose-built facility in July 2013, adding a separate early education center on campus in 2016.
 The spacious buildings have 30 classrooms, four computer labs, two science labs, two libraries with 14,000 volumes, a cafeteria, an auditorium, a large gym with two basketball courts, an indoor climbing wall, and numerous playgrounds situated on five hectares.
 Sports fields include a 400-meter track and a full soccer field with artificial turf, outdoor basketball court, and playgrounds.
 Indoor play areas are also provided for the winter.
 QSI preschool and kindergarten, the newest addition to the campus, has 10 classrooms, two sports halls, multipurpose rooms, a library, and playgrounds.
 An indoor playground has been added to this facility to provide young learners opportunity for after-school play during the winter months.

-Special Needs: Download the Special Needs Profile (Special Needs Kazakhstan, Nur Sultan) for this school to learn more about their capability to support students with exceptionalities.
+Special Needs: Download the Special Needs Profile (2023 Special Needs Profile- Kazakhstan, Astana [132 KB]) for this school to learn more about their capability to support students with exceptionalities.

 This Fact Sheet is intended to provide general information.
 Prospective users of the schools may wish to inquire further of A/OPR/OS or contact the school directly for more specific and up-to-the-minute information.
 Information and statistics are current as of September 2022 and provided by the school